aecheverrir/TestAutomationCNN/README.md

 ## Installation

-- Clone or download this repository
+- Clone or download this repository.
-- Search for the TestAutomationCNN.sln file (at the main folder, "TestAutomationCNN") and open it with VisualStudio
+- Search for the TestAutomationCNN.sln file (at the main folder, "TestAutomationCNN") and open it with VisualStudio.

 ## Setup